 Chippy wood and galvanized metal are hallmarks of the farmhouse look.
 Arranging them just so is an art that Kaley seems to have mastered.

-This addition incorporated wood beams found in the rest of the house and a stone wall adds rustic character to the wood stove wall.
+This addition incorporated wood beams found in the rest of the house and a stone wall adds rustic character to the wood burning stove wall.

 Sloped ceilings make for a cozy master bedroom as does another charming gallery wall that incorporates lots of fun vintage finds like license plates, an old felt banner and even tiny wooden architectural elements.